petersieg/c/pascal/readme.md

-# some simple pascal programs
+# Some simple pascal programs